 Secondly, a “standard” credit report factors in the length of your credit history.
 This is the amount of time that you have used credit and setting up revolving payment accounts.
 Many young people who do not have a credit card or any other loans are often told that they do not have a long enough credit history to qualify for an auto loan.
 We find this to be true with college students and first-time car buyers.
 People in this category might be perfectly capable of paying back the loan, but the lack of information about their ability to do so means they can’t get a loan.

-Typically, an auto credit score gives more weight to a person’s payment history on vehicles.
+Typically, an auto credit score gives more weight to an individual’s payment history on vehicles.
 Someone who has missed a few payments on a credit card but has managed to make full, on-time payments on their car loans will probably be able to qualify for a new auto loan.
 Bad credit refinancing for their old loan is possible to recapture some of the equity they have accumulated.
 Reputable subprime auto lenders base their loan on Their job and income at that time, even though they may not be able to get a new credit card.

 What is a Subprime Car Loan?

-Subprime auto loans get a bad rap because of their high interest rates.
+Subprime auto loans get a bad rap because of their high-interest rates.
 However, this is still a reliable form of funding for people today.
-The high interest rates protect the lender in case a person is unable to repay the loan.
-Accessing subprime funding is easy because many reputable lenders offer them to people who have spotty credit histories.
-All a person has to do is prove they have a source of income so that lenders can be sure their loan can be paid back.
+The high-interest rates protect the lender in case a person is unable to repay the loan.
+Accessing subprime funding is easy because many reputable subprime lenders offer them to people who have spotty credit histories.
+All a person has to do is prove they have a source of income so that bankers can be sure their loan is paid back.